 Saint Lawrence Church (Lorenzkirche)

 As you might have guessed, St. Lawrence is the third of the tree major churches located in the Nuremberg Old Town.
 All three are within steps from one another, each beautiful in its own way.
 The imposing Gothic-style facade of Lorenzkirche is looming over Königstraße, a pedestrian street famous for its many shops.
-Right opposite the church you will find a little stall called Brezen Kolb — this is the best place in town to get your pretzel fix!
+Right opposite the church you will find a little stall called Brezen Kolb, the best place in town to get your pretzel fix!

 Weißgerber Lane (Weißgerbergasse)